cppwfs/readmesample/README.md

 docker stop httpSourceTest
 ```
 ### Create the stream with a http source and file sink
-Now lets start up our singlenode with the 9000 port open and this time will set our name for the container to be httpSourceTest:
+Now when we start our singlenode we will mount a local directory to the /tmp/xd/output directory in the container.

         docker run --name fileSinkTest \
             -d \